MithrilJS/mithril.js/docs/practices.md

 `m.redraw` is a method that allows you to render a template outside the scope of Mithril's auto-redrawing system.

-Calling this method while using `m.module` or `m.route` should only be done if you have recurring asynchronous view updates (i.e. something that uses setInterval).
+Calling this method while using `m.mount` or `m.route` should only be done if you have recurring asynchronous view updates (i.e. something that uses setInterval).

 If you're integrating other non-recurring services (e.g. calling setTimeout), you should use [`m.startComputation` / `m.endComputation`](mithril.computation.md) instead.